jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Recently, I've discovered myself enjoying doing hard things I've recently noticed myself
-While working on piano or programming, I've begun to notice a disturbing trend — I enjoy the work.
+While working on piano or programming,
+I've begun to notice a disturbing trend when I'm working on something like piano or programming — I enjoy the work.
 Is it hard?
 Certainly.
-I get the same brain fog I get after taking a long test, but it's rewarding.
+I get the same brain fog one might get after taking a long test.
+But it's rewarding.
 I made something.
 I played something.
+But then I move on to whatever is next and forget the bliss I've just left.
+And often I I often expect